 Ascension St. John Hospital Hematology Oncology Fellowship

-Ascension St. John Hospital Hematology and Oncology Subspecialty Fellowship Training Program is a three year combined Hematology and Oncology Program targeting qualified candidates each year.
+Ascension St. John Hospital Hematology and Oncology Subspecialty Fellowship Training Program is a three year combined Hematology and Oncology Program targeting two qualified candidates each year.

 The Training program comprises of 13 months of in-hospital clinical rotations, 11 months of elective/clinical rotations, and 12 months of basic or clinical research experience, continuity clinics and planned didactic conferences and lectures throughout the 3-year program.

 Each Hematology-Oncology Fellow receives support to attend one professional meeting each year, such as the American Society of Hematology or American Society of Clinical Oncology.
 Each fellow is nominated for professional membership in these Societies.

 Danielle Bell, MD

 Adonis Lorenzana, MD

 Robert Morris, MD